 7. Which do not allow for active portfolio management of those exposures on a discretionary basis.
 For the purpose of this paragraph, substitution of exposures that are in breach of representations and warranties shall not be considered active portfolio management.

-See statement of non-applicability of active management in §2.3 (Actively managed assets backing the issue).
+See statement of non-applicability of active management in 2.3 (Assets actively managed backing the issue).

-In this respect we note that
+In this respect, we note that the Preliminary portfolio is randomly selected.